N8Brooks/aoc/python/README.md

 This directory contains the Python implementations of the Advent of Code problems.
 It now uses [uv](https://docs.astral.sh/uv/latest/) for Python and environment management.
+The solutions are split into uv workspace members so each year can be managed as its own package (`year-2022`, `year-2023`, ...).

 ## Requirements